 We win funding, develop designs, and get things built.

 Studio Directors Peter Ayres and Ed Holloway have been collaborating for over twenty years.

 Having met at the University of Manchester, they worked for four years at Wilkinson Eyre Architects before exploring separate paths at Consarc Architects and Heatherwick Studio.
 After several years working on high profile projects in the UK and overseas, they finally combined their skills in Beep Studio.

 Ed has over 16 years experience in architectural practice, education and the arts.
 His projects in the UK and abroad have won multiple awards for clients including TFL and the London Boroughs of Lambeth, Brent, Hammersmith & Fulham, and Lewisham.

 He has led discussions with community groups, statutory bodies, and stakeholders, and has collaborated with engineers, designers and artists.
 His role as an educator and lobbyist for community led regeneration has seen him speak on panels for national and regional conferences.

-Peter Ayres BAhons DipArch ARB
+Peter Ayres BAhons DipArch RIBA

 Whilst some projects call for maximum, showstopping impact, Peter’s early work in conservation architecture gives him the skills to enhance existing buildings with sensitivity.
 Peter has worked in the UK, US and Japan.